Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Strike / Keep

-Must align precisely with bolt — critical installation dimension
+Must align precisely with bolt — a critical installation dimension

 Knob / Handle